textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     ![Output from executing a SQL statement a Databricks notebook cell using the %sql magic command.](media/azure-databricks-notebook-sql-magic-command.png 'SQL magic command')

 23. Now, execute the same command in a new cell, this time using Spark SQL so you can save the summary data into a Dataframe.
-Copy and execute the following code into a new cell.
+Copy and execute the following code into a new cell:

     ```python
     # Query the table to create a Dataframe containing the summary